Visualization of copper in normal (top row) and mutant (bottom row) zebrafish brains. Image by Tong Xiao, Chang lab.

 The Neuroscience PhD Program grants PhDs only.
 We do not offer a master’s degree.
 Applications are accepted in fall for the class entering in August of the following academic year.

-The application deadline is November 30th (by 8:59 pm Pacific Standard Time).
+The application deadline for Fall 2023 admission was November 30th (by 8:59 pm Pacific Standard Time).
 All application materials including the online application, application fee (or fee waiver), transcripts, test scores (if applicable), and recommendation letters must be received by the deadline.
 Late applications are not accepted or reviewed.
 We do not accept applications for spring semester.
 The entire application process is online, and it includes uploading transcripts, Personal History Statement, and Statement of Purpose, and providing registration numbers for the TOEFL and/or GRE (submission of GRE scores is optional in our program), and contact information for at least three recommenders.
 Applications will be reviewed holistically, using a rubric that considers academic preparation, research experience, and contributions to diversity and community, each evaluated in the context of the individual applicant.

 It is the responsibility of the applicant to ensure that all materials, including recommendation letters, are submitted by the deadline.